Day 5: Let’s stalk your website visitors (in a non-creepy way)

 - Scroll maps: showing you how far down the page your visitors scroll

-So what kind of insights can you gather by using these tools?
-And how do you do that?
+What insights can you gather from these tools?
+And how do you do it?

 After you’ve installed Hotjar on your site, you’ll be able to create heatmaps for specific conversion pages.
-Here it’s a great idea to use Google Analytics to see which pages get the most traffic (Behavior – Site content – All pages) and create heatmaps for those.
+Our advice: use Google Analytics (Behavior – Site content – All pages) to decide which page gets the most traffic, and therefore which ones to test first, and create heatmaps for those.

-- Do you get clicks on elements that are not clickable?
-Chances are they look clickable, hence why people get confused.
-So:
+- Do you get clicks on elements that aren’t clickable?
+Chances are they look clickable, so:

-- Do certain items get a lot of clicks but they are further down the page?
-See if it can be helpful to move those up on the page.
+- Do certain items get a lot of clicks, but they are further down the page?
+Move them up the page for more conversions, or check if important information has been hidden away.

 - Is cursor activity spread all over the page with no specific focus areas?
 Create some attention points to make the page scannable (bullet lists, a summary, visual elements etc.)